freesultan/audit_meteora/myaudit/notes.md

 sometime you exploit a correct working protocol

 ## to do:
+- finish first iteration
+- distinguish main flows and actors
+- run tests with boundry and edge cases for those flows
+-
+- interact with current onchain programs using solana.fm for better understanding
 - read past audits (there are 3)
-- run unit tests
-- read DBC docs
+- read DBC docs. done
 - search common solana vulns
+- ckeck all events for QA reports

 ## past audits